EkaterinaEpifanova/otus-qa-python-hw/README.md

   - `get_area()` → implemented as a `@property` named `area`
   - `get_perimeter()` → implemented as a `@property` named `perimeter`
   - `add_area(figure)` → returns the sum of the areas of two figures
+- test-data/
+  - Reads a list of books from a CSV file
+  - Reads a list of users from a JSON file
+  - Distributes the books as evenly as possible among the users
+  - Saves the result to result.json in proper JSON format
 - More scripts coming soon as learning progresses...

 ## 🛠 Skills Covered